 Fury’s Pride of Key West is a 65-foot Aluminum Catamaran.
 Her unique catamaran design veers away from traditional mono hull design.
 The Pride of Key West’s distinctive features provide protection to our fragile reef, a more stable ride and allow a maximum number of passengers to have an open viewing area while gently traveling in air-conditioned comfort.
 With over one and one half years of planning and building, at a cost of one million dollars, this 65 foot, state of the art aluminum catamaran was not only honored for its distinctive design in the Marine Log’s Annual Portfolio but was also awarded the prestigious Pollup Award by the organization Reef Relief, for its’ environmental friendly design.

 As the Conch Republic’s Underwater Intelligence Gathering Vessel, she takes her place in history just as the original Fireball did.
 A ride upon The Pride of Key West is truly a spectacular experience.
-Sailing daily at 12pm and 2pm, and offering a picturesque Sunset Cruise every evening, the newest Glass Bottom Boat gives guests of every age a view of the intriguing marine world at windows throughout the entire boat.
+Sailing daily, and offering a picturesque Sunset Cruise every evening, the newest Glass Bottom Boat gives guests of every age a view of the intriguing marine world at windows throughout the entire boat.
 They also learn interesting facts about the living coral reef and how invaluable its survival is to our planet.
 The Captain and Crew of The Pride of Key West have decades of experience and knowledge, offering guests an educational and entertaining eco-tour that is absolutely one-of-a-kind.

 History of the Glass Bottom Boat